 Virginia Macali, JD, MS, founded High Point Transitions, LLC to support awareness, change, growth in individuals.
-She helps people make successful transitions, have impact, and enjoy greater fulfillment.
+She helps people make successful transitions, have impact, and enjoy greater well-being and fulfillment.

 Virginia designs and delivers programs and coaching for emerging leaders and managers, as they utilize strengths, advance their work in a balanced way, and contribute to what they care about.

 Virginia works with pre-retirees to determine retirement readiness, explore options, design an exit strategy, make a succession plan, and create a concrete yet flexible plan for the what’s next.
 She provides resources for decision-making, project completion, capturing knowledge, and making a smooth transition into the future.
 Her work focuses on the non-financial aspects of retirement, including how to decide the right time to retire, whether to work, how to stay connected, how to find new opportunities, and how to live with meaning and purpose.

 With an interest in the experience, opportunities, and challenges of aging well, Virginia coordinated WOSU Media’s Next Avenue Cbus initiative to provide workshops, community conversations, and blogs for people over 50.
 She is one of the founders of The Aging with Intention Series, which features speakers, roundtable discussions, author presentations, and small group discussions.
 She publishes a monthly e-newsletter Book Notes for Your Next Chapter.